Rab Ridge Raider Bivi Review 2017/07/14

 and field test of the Rab Ridge Raider Bivi.

-The bivi experience is dark, cramped and probably a bit damp so why do I use them?
+The bivi experience is dark, cramped and probably a bit damp so why do I

 The Rab Ridge Raider

 The Rab Ridge Raider Bivi is a waterproof groundsheet and breathable